Screening and Diagnosis | Personalized Treatment | Additional Patient Support

-Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-For leukemia, your team may include your hematologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.
+Our multidisciplinary team meets regularly in a multidisciplinary conference tto discuss your case in detail.
+Your team may include your hematologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers.
+This "meeting of the minds" provides critical input from all angles, resulting in the development of the optimal therapeutic course of action for your care.